rmmarcos/starter-hugo-research-group/content/publication/VPD_2024/index.md

 ---
-title: "VPD based models of dead fine fuel moisture provide best estimates in a global dataset"
+title: "An empirical assessment of the potential of post-fire recovery of tree-forest communities in Mediterranean environments"
 authors:
 - admin
-- Víctor Resco de Dios
+- Victor Resco
-- Angel Sil
+- Angelo Sil
-- Àngel Cunill
+- Angel Cunill
 - Paulo Fernandes